You’ve been looking at external hard drives for your Mac. And you quite fancy two from Western Digital.

-The WD Discovery software allows you to register your external drive for warranty purposes, import and download files from cloud services and check your hard drive’s health.
+WD Discovery lets you to register your My Passport drive for warranty.
+You can import and download files from cloud services.
+And run a check your hard drive’s health.

-Mac OS also has Disk Utility which allows you to run a check on the external drive health, repair transient errors and of course reformat the drive.
+Your Mac’s operating system has software called Disk Utility.
+Disk Utility allows you to run a check your WD Elements drive.
+Or your WD Passport’s drive health.
+It will repair transient errors and of course reformat the drive if needed.

-Here is where we find the main differences.
+Here you’ll find differences.
 But will they matter to you?

 Let me explain.

-The WD Elements drive is a basic drive there is no inbuilt security software or hardware encryption or password protection.
+The WD Elements drive is a basic drive and has no inbuilt security software.
+Or hardware encryption or password protection.

-The My Passport is supplied with inbuilt 256-bit AES hardware encryption on the drive itself and that teams with the WD Security software.
+The My Passport has 256-bit AES hardware encryption.
+And that feature works with the WD Security software.

-As I said earlier the software supplied is PC only however,
+As I said earlier the software supplied is PC only not for Mac version.

-You can download the Mac version of the WD Security software direct from the Western Digital support site.
+But you can download the Mac version of the WD Security software.
+And you can do that direct from the Western Digital support site.

-- The WD Security software needs to be on all the Mac's you are connecting the My Passport drive to so you can manage the password protection.
-Bit of a pain if you are swapping the drive between Macs.
+- The Western Digital Security software needs to be on all the Macs you connect your My Passport drive to.
+This is so you can manage the password protection.
+Bit of a pain if you’re swapping the drive between a few Macs.

-- Say your Mac had a major failure and you can’t boot up normally.
-You could always boot up to Mac OS Recovery and use your Time Machine backup to completely restore your system.
+- Say your Mac had a major failure and you can’t boot up.
+You think I’ll boot up to Mac OS Recovery and use my Time Machine backup.
+Then I can restore my Mac.
 Even to a replacement Mac.
-But if your stuck with a drive that needs the security system unlocked, before you can get to your Time Machine backup, but you can’t unlock it because you can’t get to the WD security software.
+But if you’re stuck with a drive that needs the security system unlocked.
+And it needs unlocking before you can get to your Time Machine backup.
+But you can’t unlock it because you can’t get to the Western Digital security software.
 You’re done.
 You may as well not have a backup.

-To be fair, forget your drive encryption password under Mac OS and you are in trouble too but at least you can play around to remember it.
+To be fair, forget your drive encryption password under Mac OS and you’re in trouble too.
+But at least you can play around a bit to remember it.

-You do pay extra for these software features, and you may like them for your particular case.
-All I am trying to do is to outline where it may trip you up.
+All I am trying to do here is to outline to you where these features may trip you up.

-If you use Mac OS to manage your security then your Mac and the Mac’s recovery software understands all about it.
+Use your Mac OS to manage your security.
+Then your Mac and your Mac’s recovery software knows all about it.

 Limited Warranties Compared

-Clearly Western Digital is happy to offer a longer 3 year warranty on their premium drive - the My Passport drive.
-Backing their belief that this external hard drive should go the distance and be reliable.
+Western Digital is happy to offer a longer 3 year warranty on their premium drive. – The My Passport drive.

 The My Passport with a longer warranty makes it a winner in the warranty stakes.

-Both the WD Elements and the My Passport external hard drives are manufactured by Western Digital - it's where they get the WD part of their names.
+Western Digital makes both the WD Elements and the WD My Passport external hard drives.
+It’s where they get the WD part of their names.

-Western Digital started their company in 1970 so have been around for nearly 40 years.
-I would say any company that has been around that long must be doing something right.
+Western Digital started in 1970 so have been around for nearly 40 years.
+Any company around that long must be doing something right.

-Their products have a great reputation in the market place for reliability, going head to head with some of the best names out there in the consumer market place.
+Their products have a great reputation in the market place for reliability.

-They have sold thousands and thousands of external drives covering a raft of industry areas from wireless external hard drives, networked attached storage, solid state drives through to drives targeted at specific markets.
+Western Digital has sold thousands and thousands of external drives over the years.
+Covering a wide range of industry areas.
+From wireless external hard drives, networked attached storage, solid state drives through to drives targeted at specific markets.